VMois/vmois.github.io/_posts/2021-06-20-timed-cache-python.md

 Now both `cache_clear` and `cache_info` methods are exposed for `load_key_from_s3` function.
 Thank you for reading.

 {: .box-note}
-If you found a problem or have a suggestion, please, open an issue on [GitHub](https://vmois.github.io).
+If you found a problem or have a suggestion, please, open an issue on [the website's GitHub repo](https://github.com/VMois/vmois.github.io).
 Thank you.